 It is sensible to try and keep the new bed in the same place their cot was located so that the change is not overwhelming.
 If they have a favourite toy or comfort object, make sure to place it on the bed so your little one knows that they are surrounded by familiar things during a time of change.

 It’s sensible to avoid bunk beds until your little one is in the upper years at primary school.
 Choose a bed that will be safe for your little one.
 For peace of mind you may like to install a guard-rail round the side of the bed to prevent them rolling out.

-If you are planning a complete re-decoration of their nursery to make it into a bedroom, it is practical to stagger the changes over a period of time so that your little one isn’t overwhelmed.
+If you are planning a complete re-decoration of their nursery to make it into a bedroom, it is practical to stagger the changes over a period of time so that your child isn’t overwhelmed.

-You will set the tone when your little one makes the move from a nursery to a bedroom.
+You will set the tone when you child makes the move from a nursery to a bedroom.
 Focus on the positives for them and involve them in the process.
 Maintain the routine you usually have at night-time with bub.
 Every child is different so if your little one struggles with the changes that is fine.
 They will outgrow their need for the cot eventually and make the transition to a bed at their own pace.

-Remember your little one will find that some items have outlived their usefulness as they transition from nursery to bedroom.
+Remember your child will find that some items have outlived their usefulness as they transition from nursery to bedroom.
 However, you will often find the following items very usual new additions as they grow.

 |Toy box||This is a great item for storing toys after the end of each play-time.
 It’s a good habit to encourage your child to get into from early on.

 |Book shelf||This is a practical way to store favourite books.
 It also means that by being on public display your little one is more likely to embrace the habit of reading time with you.